Skip to main content

 Occupational Therapy

-Ensuring your parent can manage daily life safely and meaningfully after leaving hospital — not just the basics of washing and dressing, but rebuilding the routines and activities that give each day purpose and structure.
+Ensuring the person returning home can manage daily life safely and meaningfully after leaving hospital — not just the basics of washing and dressing, but rebuilding the routines and activities that give each day purpose and structure.

-• Home Environment Assessment — A thorough assessment of how your parent's home supports or hinders their independence — from furniture layout and room setup to trip hazards, bathroom access, and lighting — with practical changes before problems arise.
+• Home Environment Assessment — A thorough assessment of how the home supports or hinders independence — from furniture layout and room setup to trip hazards, bathroom access, and lighting — with practical changes before problems arise.

 • Equipment & Adaptations — Advising on grab rails, shower stools, bed levers, and other aids while avoiding unnecessary purchases.

-• Meaningful Goal-Setting & Daily Living — We identify the specific barriers stopping your parent from completing tasks that matter to them — whether that is making a meal, getting dressed, or simply making a cup of tea — and problem-solve ways to help them re-engage.
+• Meaningful Goal-Setting & Daily Living — We identify the specific barriers stopping the patient from completing tasks that matter to them — whether that is making a meal, getting dressed, or simply making a cup of tea — and problem-solve ways to help them re-engage.
 Every small achievement builds confidence and self-worth.

 • Rebuilding Routines & Managing Anxiety — Hospital stays can shatter confidence and daily structure.
-We help your parent rebuild a meaningful daily routine, manage anxiety around tasks they have lost confidence in, and pace their energy to prevent setbacks from overdoing it.
+We help the patient rebuild a meaningful daily routine, manage anxiety around tasks they have lost confidence in, and pace their energy to prevent setbacks from overdoing it.

-• Cognitive & Carer Support — Adapting approaches for post-hospital confusion and memory challenges, and empowering family members and carers with techniques to enable independence rather than do everything for your parent.
+• Cognitive & Carer Support — Adapting approaches for post-hospital confusion and memory challenges, and empowering family members and carers with techniques to enable independence rather than do everything for the person.
 We coordinate with our dementia support service if needed.

 Why Rehabilitation at Home Works Best After Discharge

-You cannot learn to live in your own home by practising in a hospital gym.
-Successful rehabilitation happens when it is built around meaningful, real-life tasks — carried out in the environment where your parent actually needs to function.
+People cannot relearn how to manage at home by practising only in a hospital gym.
+Successful rehabilitation happens when it is built around meaningful, real-life tasks — carried out in the environment where the person actually needs to function.

 By treating patients at home, we see the whole picture.
 We assess how the furniture layout, room setup, and daily routines either support or hinder independence.
-We practise on your parent's stairs, work in their kitchen, and identify barriers in their environment before they cause problems.
+We practise on the patient's stairs, work in their kitchen, and identify barriers in their environment before they cause problems.
 This whole-person approach means rehabilitation is immediately relevant — not theoretical.

-Families and carers are involved from the start.
-We show you how to support your parent's recovery between sessions — helping them do things for themselves rather than doing everything for them.
-This empowering approach builds genuine confidence and helps your parent regain a sense of purpose alongside their physical ability.
+Families and carers can be involved from the start.
+We show them how to support recovery between sessions — helping the patient do things for themselves rather than doing everything for them.
+This empowering approach builds genuine confidence and helps the person regain a sense of purpose alongside physical ability.

 What to Expect After Discharge